cybersheepdog/cybersheepdog/README.md

 # About Me

 Cybersecurity Enthusiast, Practitioner and Researcher.
 You can find me on [LinkedIn](https://www.linkedin.com/in/jeremywiedner/) and [Twitter](https://twitter.com/jeremywiedner).
 I have also startd a blog you can find [here](https://cybersheepdog.wordpress.com/).
-There is no content on it yet so stay tuned.

 ## Interests
 - Spending time with my Family